 Turns the active action into a new NLA strip at the top of the NLA stack.

 If you try moving the strip, while in Tweak Mode, you will notice that the keys will go along with it.
 On occasion, you will prefer the keys to remain on their original frames, regardless of where the strip is.
 To do so, hit the unpin icon, next to the strip.

 When creating a new action, if the existing action only has a single user (i.e. the current reference only), it will get ”stashed” in the NLA stack.
 Action Stashing should prevent most cases actions getting lost.

-The action ”stashing” method works by storing otherwise unused/dormant actions in the NLA stack as strips in special muted NLA Tracks.
-This way, Blender can ”know” that the action is related to a particular data-block (i.e. to a specific object, or to a specific material/lamp/etc.) and that you still want to keep it for later use.
+The action ”stashing” method works by storing otherwise unused/dormant actions in the NLA stack as strips in special muted NLA tracks.
+This way, the action is linked up to a particular data-block (i.e. to a specific object, or to a specific material/light/etc.) and will be preserved for later use.

 If you decide that you no longer want a stashed action anymore, simply delete the corresponding NLA strip, then save and reload the file.

 Also, note that since these are NLA strips, you can reuse these as normal NLA strips simply by un-muting (and renaming) the NLA track they live in.
 You may also want to move it above all the other stashed-action tracks.